Get that beard right before your wedding. Grooming experts share their best tips for getting your beard and skin in the best shape for your big day.

 “If your beard is on the long side, cut it back a bit with sheers before using a trimmer with attachments to get the shape just right.
 If your beard is short-to-medium in length, a trimmer with attachments will do the job just right.
 And if you are rocking the stubble, let this grow in for a week or so, and then clean up the edges so it looks fresh.”

-If you’re growing out your beard for the wedding, use nourishing products that will help it grow.
+If you’re growing out your beard for the wedding, use nourishing products that will help foster beard growth.
 “When you’re in that middle area, where it’s not stubble anymore but you’re not a mountain man either, that would be a good time to introduce oils or sprays for beard nutrition,” Welfel says.

 That growing out phase is often an itchy one—so make sure you have the right products on hand to keep all that under-beard itching at bay.
 “Beard cream is also a great way to combat that itchy phase that most guys face at this time,” Welfel says.